gabriellukke/perfect-quiz/README.md

 # Perfect Quiz

-A simple abd customizable quiz made with React and Typescript
+A simple and customizable quiz made with React and Typescript